 ARRIVAL DAY: You can arrive at Workington or Whitehaven by train close to your first accommodation.
-Your first nights’ accommodation is close to the start of the cycle route.
-There are many places to eat in the towns from fish and chip shops to traditional pubs and restaurants (meals not included in the tour price).
-Overnight Workington or Whitehaven, Cumbria.
+Your first night’s accommodation is close to the start of the cycle route.
+There are many places to eat in the towns from fish and chip shops to traditional pubs and restaurants.
+Overnight: Workington or Whitehaven, Cumbria.

-DAY ONE: Whitehaven to Keswick Distance approx. 31 miles (50km). or Workington to Keswick Distance approx. 24 miles (39km).
+DAY ONE: Whitehaven to Keswick Distance approx. 31 miles (50 km).
+Or Workington to Keswick Distance approx. 24 miles (39 km).
 After breakfast the bikes will be delivered to your accommodation.
 Both routes start with an easy traffic-free section along a disused railway line before quiet country lanes lead you to the Lake District National Park.
 There is a very steep hill at Whinlatter Pass with stunning views as you climb to the top.
 Alternatively there is a much flatter route round the base of the fells through Cockermouth.
 Both routes take you to the popular tourist town of Keswick where you will say for 2 nights.
-This will enable you to enjoy the many shops, cafés, pubs and restaurants in the town (not included).
-Overnight Keswick, Cumbria, England.
+Staying in Keswick will enable you to enjoy the many shops, cafés, pubs and restaurants in the town.
+Overnight: Keswick, Cumbria, England.

 DAY THREE: Keswick to Ambleside.
-Distance approx 25 miles (40km).
-Leaving Keswick on another disused railway line, this is a very enjoyable section follows the base of the Lakeland fells to Threlkeld.
-There are optional detours to visit a Stone Circle and a nice ride round the shore of Lake Thirlmere.
-Today’s ride takes you through Grasmere home of the poet William Wordsworth, finishing in Ambleside.
+Distance approx 25 miles (40 km).
+Leaving Keswick on another disused railway line, this is a very enjoyable section following the base of the Lakeland fells to Threlkeld.
+There are optional detours to visit a stone circle and a nice ride round the shore of Lake Thirlmere.
+Today’s ride takes you through Grasmere, home of the poet William Wordsworth, finishing in Ambleside.
 With 2 nights in Ambleside you can make the most of this very popular part of the Lake District.
-With large choice of cafes, pubs, hotels and restaurants in the town for your evening meal (not included).
-Overnight Ambleside, Cumbria, England.
+Overnight: Ambleside, Cumbria, England.

 DAY FOUR: A full day to discover Ambleside and Windermere.
 Distance optional.
 Today you have many options to explore Windermere and the surrounding area on a bike.
-At Grizedale there are forest trails giving traffic-free cycling through fabulous scenery and a circular rides to places such as Coniston Water.
+At Grizedale there are forest trails providing traffic-free cycling through fabulous scenery and circular rides to places such as Coniston Water.
 You can also include a ferry trip across Lake Windermere with your bike.
-An evening meal can be obtained from the many, cafés, pubs, hotels and restaurants in the area (not included).
-Overnight Ambleside, Cumbria, England.
+An evening meal can be obtained from the many, cafés, pubs, hotels and restaurants in the area.
+Overnight: Ambleside, Cumbria, England.

 FINAL DAY: Departure.
-After breakfast you can continue your journey by train from Kendal.
+After breakfast you can continue your journey from Kendal.

 TYPE OF HYBRID BIKE WE USE ON THIS TOUR: Please ask for details.